Andy-Fraley/backup_siteground/README.md

 ```

 <table><tr><td>
 NOTE:  A sample vault file, sample_vault.yml, is provided as a template.
-It's temporary password is 'password'.
+Its temporary password is 'password'.
 To
 change its password, use ansible-vault rekey sample_vault.yml.
 And to use it, rename it vault.yml (which is the
 default name for the credentials and settings config file for the backup_siteground.py utility).
 </td></tr></table>